alasdairforsythe/capcode/README.md

 ### To Do

-☐ Optimized pure C implementation
+☐ Optimized C++ implementation

-☐ Make a Python module wrapping the C implementation
+☐ Make a Python module wrapping the C++ implementation

-☐ Push it to PyPI

 ### Formula